StephSabel/Obsidian_Template/_Dashboards/Tasks.md

 FLATTEN file.tasks AS Tasks

-WHERE !Tasks.completed AND !Tasks.delegated AND !Tasks.agenda AND Tasks.status != "D" AND Tasks.status != "-" and Tasks.due
+WHERE !Tasks.completed AND !Tasks.reporting AND !Tasks.delegated AND !Tasks.agenda AND Tasks.status != "D" AND Tasks.status != "-" and Tasks.due

 SORT Tasks.due ASC